9-k/Electron-Cutout-to-STL/README.md

 The first script, a read-only (no script approval needed - yay!) script in Eclipse, converts the cutouts in Eclipse into an .SVG file and adds a printing base and two indexing arms.
 The second script, a macro in FreeCAD, converts the .SVG file into a .STL.
 No user experience with FreeCAD is needed.

+Most 6x6 and 10x10 prints are complete in under 2 hours.
+With the correct STL and printer settings, a 25x25 large scar boost negative will print in 7 hours (overnight).

 # Required Software
 1. Varian Eclipse
 2. FreeCAD